rabbitmq/gen-batch-server/README.md

         Reply = term()
         Timeout = non_neg_integer() | infinity.

-Sends an synchronous request to the `gen_batch_server returning` returning the response provided for the operation by `Module:handle_batch/2`.
+Makes a synchronous call to the `gen_batch_server` and waits for the response provided by `Module:handle_batch/2`.
 The timeout is optional and defaults to 5000ms.

 #### Module:init(Args) -> Result